FryerTuck/anon/README.md

 ### Help
 In order to get help with anything when logged in, just click on the ***Help*** menu button, Anon has a stem dedicated to "help", and, each stem (even your own) can have a `docs` folder in it and the contents are expected to be plain markdown files.

-You will find all the info you need in these help-docs ;-)
+All the stems with a `docs` folder are listed in Help, so it's easy to find help related to any stem.
+You should find most of the info you need in these help-docs, though it may require some TLC.

 <br>